novoda/gradle-build-properties-plugin/README.md

 common practice to provide these properties from external sources.

 This plugin aims to provide a simple way to:
-- consume properties from external and internal sources like cli, system properties, files etc.
+- consume properties from external and internal sources like project properties, system properties, files etc.
 - define a custom source for properties
 - configure Android build with external properties